Stereographic Multiple-Try Metropolis: Proofs of Main Results

 where $M$ is the upper bound of $|h(z)|$.
 By the strong law of large numbers, with probability 1,

 To get the convergence of expectation, we also need to show that the random variable is uniformly integrable.
-By Cauchy--Schwarz inequality and \cite[Proposition 4]{Gagnon2023}, we have that
+By Cauchy--Schwarz inequality and \citet[Proposition 4]{Gagnon2023}, we have that

 which is finite by assumption.
-Therefore, the expectation converges to 0, thereby establishing the first convergence.
-By applying the same arguments, we can also demonstrate the second convergence.
-Thus, the first condition has been proven.
+Therefore, the last expectation term in \cref{eq:expectation_bound} converges to $0$, thereby establishing the convergence in \cref{eq:convergence_1}.
+By applying the same arguments, we can also demonstrate the convergence in \cref{eq:convergence_2}.
+Thus, we have proven \cref{Eq:weak convergence}.